 Nexus devices are so popular nowadays, not only because they have good specs but also with a Nexus device you can experience the real power of Android.
-Like other devices even the Google Nexus devices have their own problems.
-Numerous people who posses a LTE variant of Nexus 7 (2013) have run into problems with SIM car, which seems to stop working.
+Like other devices, even the Google Nexus devices have their own problems.
+Numerous people who possess an LTE variant of Nexus 7 (2013) have run into problems with SIM card, which seems to stop working.
 Sometimes it accompanied by ” No Sim Card” message.
-Usually they get a “Sim Card Added” and promt to restart.
+Usually, they get a “Sim Card Added” and prompt to restart.

-The network seems to go missing and there’s no service, but no message about the Sim Card will appear.
-Also remember that Sim Cards from USA Carriers will not necessarily work to European Nexus 7 devices and Vice versa because they may use different channels.
-In this article we are going to provide some useful solution how to fix this problem.
-So go ahead and learn how to fix Sim Card problem and lost of Signal on your Nexus 7 tablet.
+There is no network and service is missing, but no message about the Sim Card will appear.
+Also, remember that Sim Cards from USA Carriers will not necessarily work to European Nexus 7 devices and Vice versa because they may use different channels.
+In this article, we are going to provide some useful solutions how to fix this problem.
+So go ahead and learn how to fix Sim Card problem and lost signal on your Nexus 7 tablet.

-- Pull down the notification shade and then find Aeroplane Mode.
-Turn it on, wait for few seconds and turn it off again.
+Solution #1 – Turn on Airplane Mode, wait for a few seconds and then turn it off again.

-- Try turning the Nexus 7 off and then remove the Sim card and make sure that the Sim and the card tray are clean.
-Reinsert the Sim card and turn on the device again.
+Solution #3 – Try to turn off the Nexus 7 and then remove the SIM card.
+Make sure the SIM card and the SIM tray are clean.
+Reinsert the card and turn on the device again.

-- Check Access Point Name (APN) under Settings > Wireless & Network > More Mobile Networks > Access Point Names and make sure the right APN is configured with your service provider.
+Solution #4 – Go to Settings > Wireless & Network > More Mobile Networks > Access Point Names and make sure the right APN is configured with your service provider.

-- Test your Nexus 7 device with another Sim Card to be sure that isn’t Sim fault.
+Solution #5 – Test your Nexus 7 device with another SIM card to make sure that it is not the SIM fault.